RehanSaeed/Schema.NET/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ### To Reproduce

-Steps to reproduce the behaviour:
+A link to some code to reproduce the bug can speed up a fix.
+Alternatively, show steps to reproduce the behaviour:

 1. Go to '...'
 2. Click on '....'